Geometric quantization rules in QCPB theory: Introduction

 The general solution to the Schr\"{o}dinger equation leads to a sequence of evenly spaced energy levels characterized by a quantum number $n$.
 Let $\xi =\sqrt{\frac{m\omega }{\hbar }}x$, then the ${{a}}$ and $a^{\dagger }$ operators can be rewritten in respect to the $\xi$ in the form

-In the quantum harmonic oscillator, one reinterprets the ladder operators as creation and annihilation operators, adding or subtracting fixed quanta of energy to the oscillator system.
-Creation and annihilation operators are different for bosons (integer spin) and fermions (half-integer spin).
-This is because their wavefunctions have different symmetry properties.
+In the quantum harmonic oscillator, one reinterprets the ladder operators as annihilation and creation operators, adding or subtracting fixed quanta of energy to the oscillator system.
+Annihilation and creation operators are different for bosons (integer spin) and fermions (half-integer spin).

 By using identities,

 it leads to the results